 - Facilitate transactions and other services faster than ever before.

 - Promote greater accessibility of the Post.

-Of course, Postal Operators also stand to gain from the inclusion of the Mobile Postal Worker tool by:
+Of course, Postal Operators also stand to gain from the inclusion of the Mobile POS tool by:

 - Expanding the reach of Posts to meet the emerging needs of the ‘always-on’ consumer.